Start analyze using TQL

 This route allows a client to launch an analysis for data relevant to a list of entities using Textreveal query language (TQL).

 The TextReveal Query Language (TQL) is a simple text-based query language for filtering data.
-It is composed with a field on which a value is applied: e.g, site_type
+It is composed with a field on which a value is applied: e.g, site_type: "news".
+Each filter can be combined to create a boolean expression with AND, OR and NOT operators.

 Example: (text:"Apple TV" OR title:"Steve Jobs") AND NOT text:"apple tree"